Free gut health tracker for iOS

 Fruits, vegetables, whole grains, legumes, nuts, seeds, herbs, and spices all count.
 Each distinct type counts as one plant — for example, blueberries and strawberries are two different plants.
 In Eating30, you can customise the rules to decide whether varieties (like purple vs orange carrots) count separately, and you can add your own plants and categories.

-Is Eating30 free to download?
+Is Eating30 free to download and use?

 Why is plant diversity considered important for gut health?